What advising programs are available to transfers?

 Can I make changes to my schedule?

 How many courses must I complete at F&M in order to receive a degree from F&M?

 What do I need to know about the F&M curriculum?

-How do I know what Foundations and distribution requirements I need to complete?
+How do I know what graduation requirements I need to complete?